Aditya001-max/Aditya001-max/README.md

 ## Hi there 👋
 # 💫 About Me:
-I’m currently working on:<br> Multimodal AI research and development as an AI Intern at Sony.<br><br>I’m looking to collaborate on:<br> AI/ML projects, open-source software, and interdisciplinary work where computation meets engineering or science.<br><br>I’m looking for help with:<br> Writing production-ready ML-DL code, model deployment, and learning best practices used in real-world systems.<br><br>I’m currently learning:<br> Deep learning, advanced machine learning techniques, and backend/system design to strengthen my software foundation.<br><br>Ask me about:<br> Python, machine learning workflows, Bayesian optimization, and applying ML & DL to engineering or physics-based problems.<br><br>More:<br> I’m a Chemical Engineering student at IIT Kharagpur, who enjoys solving problems with code more than spreadsheets or simulations alone.
+🔭 I’m currently working on:<br> Multimodal AI research and development as an AI Intern at Sony.<br><br>👯 I’m looking to collaborate on:<br> AI/ML projects, open-source software, and interdisciplinary work where computation meets engineering or science.<br><br>🤝 I’m looking for help with:<br> Writing production-ready ML-DL code, model deployment, and learning best practices used in real-world systems.<br><br>🌱 I’m currently learning:<br> Deep learning, advanced machine learning techniques, and backend/system design to strengthen my software foundation.<br><br>💬Ask me about:<br> Python, machine learning workflows, Bayesian optimization, and applying ML & DL to engineering or physics-based problems.<br><br>⚡Fun fact:<br> I’m a Chemical Engineering student at IIT Kharagpur, who enjoys solving problems with code more than spreadsheets or simulations alone.

 ## 🌐 Socials: